HenrikBengtsson/future-tutorial-user2022/index.md

 #  |====================                               |  40%
 ```

-"Near-live" progress updates: Note that, even if there are only two parallel workers, and therefore two futures here, we will still recieve progress updates whilest these futures are busy processing all elements.
+"Near-live" progress updates: Note that, even if there are only two parallel workers, and therefore two futures here, we will still receive progress updates whilst these futures are busy processing all elements.
 This works because the progress updates, signalled by `p()` above, are sent back to our main R session using background communication channels.
 These channels are frequently polled (by `resolved()` and `value()`) until the futures are completed, which is how we can relay and handle these progress updates in parallel.

 ## Customizing how progress is reported